File Your U.S. Federal Tax Accurately & IRS Compliant

 When you start your LLC company in any of the states in the US, you need to pay a fee for filing the required legal documents; that is called the LLC filing fee.
 It is a one-time fee you must pay for your LLC.
 Most of the state fees remain constant in the annual filing.
 But in some US states, fees may vary.
 Such as LLC annual fees in Texas are $0, and LLC annual fees in Florida are $138.75.

-The LLC annual fee is an obligatory fee paid to the state every year to keep your LLC in good standing and in compliance with the law.
+The LLC annual fee is an obligatory fee paid to the state every year to keep your LLC in good standing and in compliance with the law and meeting your annual LLC compliance requirements.
 According to the state, you must pay LLC annual state fees every 1 or 2 years.
 This fee is compulsory regardless of the income or activity of your LLC.

 Therefore, you must pay the LLC’s annual fee every year.
 If you fail to pay the annual fee, the state will dissolve or close your LLC company at any time.